k-max-xiao/dotfiles/README.md

 ### Wine and winetricks

 *wine* is necessary and sometimes very useful on Linux and *winetricks* is its good companion.

-The installation of *wine* is different for different Ubuntu version so it's recommended to follow official instructions on the official website.
+Their installations are automated, but it's recommended to:

+1. Run `winecfg` once after installation of *wine* for some initial configuration, like installing *Mono* and *Gecko*.
+2. Create alias for different locales if necessary.

 ### ROS and ROS2 (Optional)